Learn How to Get Into Rehab Immediat...

 • Consider medication-assisted treatment (MAT): MAT uses prescription medication to help people manage opioid addiction.
 Discuss this option with an addiction-specialized doctor to determine if it’s right for you.

 Being on a waitlist doesn’t have to mean complete stagnation.
-By taking alternative measures, you can maintain momentum toward recovery while you wait to start treatment.
+By taking alternative measures, you can maintain momentum toward addiction recovery while you wait to start treatment.

 For more on this, see our article on what to do if a rehab is waitlisted